Philosophical skepticism: Sextus Empiricus

 The works of Sextus Empiricus (c.
 200 CE) are the main surviving account of ancient Pyrrhonism.
-Long before Sextus' time, the Academy had abandoned skepticism and had been destroyed as a formal institution.
+Long before Sextus's time, the Academy had abandoned skepticism and had been destroyed as a formal institution.
 Sextus compiled and further developed the Pyrrhonists' skeptical arguments, most of which were directed against the Stoics but included arguments against all of the schools of Hellenistic philosophy, including the Academic skeptics.

 Sextus, as the most systematic author of the works by Hellenistic skeptics which have survived, noted that there are at least ten modes of skepticism.
 These modes may be broken down into three categories: one may be skeptical of the subjective perceiver, of the objective world, and the relation between perceiver and the world.
 His arguments are as follows.

 Subjectively, the powers of the senses and reasoning may vary among different people.
 And since knowledge is a product of one or the other, and since neither are reliable, knowledge would seem to be in trouble.
 For instance, a color-blind person sees the world quite differently from everyone else.
 Moreover, one cannot even give preference based on the power of reason, i.e., by treating the rational animal as a carrier of greater knowledge than the irrational animal, since the irrational animal is still adept at navigating their environment, which suggests the ability to "know" about some aspects of the environment.